thanos-io/thanos/docs/getting_started.md

 ### External Labels

-Prometheus allows to configure "external labels" for a Prometheus instance.
+Prometheus allows the configuration of "external labels" for a Prometheus instance.
 Those are meant to globally identify the role of a given Prometheus instance.
-As Thanos aims to aggregate data across all Prometheus servers, providing a consistent of external labels for all Prometheus server becomes crucial!
+As Thanos aims to aggregate data across all Prometheus servers, providing a consistent set of external labels for all Prometheus server becomes crucial!

 Every Prometheus instance _must_ have a globally unique set of identifying labels.
 For example, in Prometheus's configuration file: